mattvv/passport-http-token/README.md

 ## Implementation

-This module is implemented based on [The OAuth 2.0 Authorization Protocol: Bearer Tokens](http://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-12), Draft 12.
-Implementers are encouraged to track the progress of this specification and update update their implementations as necessary.
-Furthermore, the implications of relying on a non-final draft specification should be understood prior to deployment.
+This module is based on the HTTP-Bearer strategy by Jared Hanson, this is just my modifications to make tokens acceptable by HTTP Username, modelled on stripe.

 ## Examples